digitaltwinconsortium/ManufacturingOntologies/README.md

 ### Installation Instructions

 To install the production line simulation, you need a Windows PC or virtual machine with at least *16GB of memory* as you will be deploying 30 Docker Containers.
-Then follow these steps:

-* Use an existing Azure subscription you have admin access to or get a free Azure subscription from [here](https://azure.microsoft.com/en-us/free).
+You will also need an Azure subscription you have admin access to or get a free Azure subscription from [here](https://azure.microsoft.com/en-us/free).

+Follow these steps:

-* Deploy *4 units* of an S1 Azure IoT Hub into your Azure subscription.
+1. Deploy *4 units* of an S1 Azure IoT Hub into your Azure subscription.
 Once deployed, create 6 devices and call them publisher.munich.corp.contoso, publisher.capetown.corp.contoso, publisher.mumbai.corp.contoso, publisher.seattle.corp.contoso, publisher.beijing.corp.contoso and publisher.rio.corp.contoso.

-* Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
+2. Download and install Docker Desktop from [here](https://www.docker.com/products/docker-desktop), including the Windows Subsystem for Linux (WSL) integration.
 After installation and a required system restart, accept the license terms and install the WSL2 Linux kernel by following the instructions.
 Then verify that Docker Desktop is running in the Windows System Tray and enable Kubernetes in Settings.

-* Browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip.
+3. Browse to [here](https://github.com/digitaltwinconsortium/ManufacturingOntologies) and select Code -> Download Zip.
 Unzip the contents to a directory of your choice.

-* Open a command prompt and navigate to the OnPremAssets directory of the Zip you just downloaded.

-* Edit the settings.json file for each publisher directory located in the Config directory.
+4. Navigate to the OnPremAssets directory of the Zip you just downloaded and edit the settings.json file for each publisher directory located in the Config directory.
 Replace [myiothub] with the name of your IoT Hub and replace [publisherkey] with the primary key of the 6 IoT Hub publisher devices you have created earlier.
 This data can be accessed by clicking on the names of the devices in the Azure Portal.

-* Run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt window.
+5. Run the StartSimulation.cmd script from the OnPremAssets folder in a cmd prompt window.
 This will run the simulation.
 A total of 8 production lines will be started, each with 3 stations each (assembly, test and packaging) as well as an MES per line and a UA Cloud Publisher instance per factory location.
 There are 6 locations in total: Munich, Capetown, Mumbai, Seattle, Beijing and Rio.
 Then check your IoT Hub in the Azure Portal to verify that OPC UA telemetry is flowing to the cloud.

 Please note: If you update your Docker Desktop runtime environment, you will need to stop and restart the simulation!